opendatacube/governance/conduct/enforcement.md

 If the incident involves physical danger, any member of the committee may -- and should -- act unilaterally to protect the safety of those involved.
-This can include contacting law enforcement (or other local personnel) and speaking on behalf of the Open Data Cube Steering Council.
+This can include contacting law enforcement (or other local personnel) and speaking on behalf of the Open DataCube Steering Council.

 In situations where an individual committee member acts unilaterally, they must report their actions to the committee for review within 24 hours.